A NONPROFIT ARTS ORGANIZATION

-In an effort to inform our audience about current discussions in global water politics, our latest Issue addresses the socio-politically and environmentally controversial water-transfer project, the "Turkey to Occupied Cyprus Sub-Sea Water Pipeline" that was inaugurated on 17 October 2015.
+In an effort to inform our audience about ongoing discussions in global water politics, our last series addressed the socio-politically and environmentally controversial water-transfer project, the “Turkey to Occupied Cyprus Sub-Sea Water Pipeline” that was inaugurated in October 2015.

-Each one of our individual efforts to become actively engaged - in addressing our collective problems, in proposing solutions for the years to come - may assist in calling attention to the need for cooperation and sharing, between disciplines, nations, and between people.
+Each one of our individual efforts to become actively engaged—in addressing our collective problems, in proposing solutions for the years to come—can call attention to the genuine need for cooperation and exchange between disciplines, nations, and between people.

 For the good of our common futures.

 Landing page & banner images: Alfredo Jaar's 'Geography = War' (1991), installation at Kumho Museum of Art, Seoul 2014